m-lab/website/_pages/tests/msak.md

 MSAK is a measurement service hosted by M-Lab that implements two different test protocols:

-* **throughput**: A configurable multi-stream, Websocket-based throughput measurement protocol.
+* **throughput**: A configurable Websocket-based throughput measurement protocol capable of multi-stream tests.
 Its design is partially based on M-Lab's single-stream measurement protocol, [NDT](ndt/ndt.md).
+Configurable parameters currently include:
+  * Number of streams
+  * Congestion control algorithm
+  * Test duration
+  * Per-stream byte limit
 * **latency**: A UDP-based latency measurement protocol.

 ## Run an MSAK throughput test

 If you are interested in running an MSAK test, please visit our [official speedtest](https://speed.measurementlab.net){:target="_blank"}.

+We also provide a standalone Go client on the [Github repository](https://github.com/m-lab/msak/){:target="_blank"}.

 ## Data collected by MSAK